 The Informed entrepreneur

-Randy writes a monthly column for Durham, NC-based ExitEvent, a forum for thought leaders that provides the news, information and tools emerging companies and smart investors need to grow their businesses, and in a talk shop kind of way.
+Randy writes a monthly column for Durham, NC-based ExitEvent, a forum for thought leaders that provides the news, information, and tools emerging companies and smart investors need to grow their businesses, and in a talk-shop kind of way.
 In the column, he provides insights on entrepreneurship and leadership for the startup entrepreneur.
-Each month he will ask a different thought-provoking question designed to make you sit back and think.
-Randy offers his insight into the question, along with common mistakes made by us (entrepreneurs), and the key take-away to think more about.
+Each month he asks a different thought-provoking question designed to make you sit back and think.
+Randy offers his insight into the question, common mistakes made by entrepreneurs, and the key take-away to ponder.